Emergency Dentist Longview, TX

 Lost Dental Filling or Dental Crown

 If a dental filling or dental crown falls out, you should try to keep the restoration and place it somewhere safe.
 Try to avoid chewing on the affected tooth to avoid infection or damage.
-Applying dental cement or sugar-free gum to the exposed area can offer temporary protection until your dentist can assess and repair the restoration.

 Bleeding Soft Tissue Inside the Mouth

 Soft tissue injuries, such as cuts or lacerations inside the mouth, can lead to significant bleeding.
 You should start by rinsing out your mouth with a mild saltwater solution and applying gentle pressure.
-Be sure to use clean gauze, a clean cloth, or a moist tea bag to control bleeding.
-If bleeding persists, seeking immediate dental attention is crucial.

 Cracked or Fractured Tooth

 A cracked or fractured tooth requires careful handling to prevent further damage.
-We recommend rinsing your mouth with warm water, applying a cold compress to the affected area to reduce swelling and avoid biting or chewing on the damaged tooth.
-Seeking emergency dental care is essential to assess the extent of the injury and determine appropriate treatment.
+We recommend rinsing your mouth with warm water.
+You can apply a cold compress to the affected area to reduce swelling.
+In addition, avoid biting or chewing on the damaged tooth.

 Chipped or Broken Tooth

-In the case of a chipped or broken tooth, patients should rinse their mouth with warm water and save any fragments if possible.
+In the case of a chipped or broken tooth, rinse yout mouth with warm water and save any fragments if possible.
 Applying a cold compress to the outside of the mouth can help reduce pain and swelling.
-Immediate dental attention is necessary to repair or restore the damaged tooth.
-Avoid chewing with the chipped tooth to avoid further damage until your appointment.

 Knocked Out Tooth